babenkoivan/scout-elasticsearch-driver/README.md

 --- | ---
 client | A setting hash to build Elasticsearch client.
 More information you can find [here](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/_configuration.html#_building_the_client_from_a_configuration_hash).
 By default the host is set to `localhost:9200`. update_mapping | The option that specifies whether to update a mapping automatically or not.
 By default it is set to `true`. indexer | Set to `single` for the single document indexing and to `bulk` for the bulk document indexing.
-By default is set to `true`.
+By default is set to `single`.

 Note, that if you use the bulk document indexing you'll probably want to change the chunk size, you can do that in the `config/scout.php` file.